Peninsular War: Second Portuguese campaign

 After Corunna, Soult turned his attention to the invasion of Portugal.
 Discounting garrisons and the sick, Soult's II Corps had 20,000 men for the operation.
 He stormed the Spanish naval base at Ferrol on 26 January 1809, capturing eight ships of the line, three frigates, several thousand prisoners and 20,000 Brown Bess muskets, which were used to re-equip the French infantry.
-In March 1809, Soult invaded Portugal through the northern corridor, with Francisco da Silveira's 12,000 Portuguese troops unraveling amid riot and disorder, and within two days of crossing the border Soult had taken the fortress of Chaves.
+In March 1809, Soult invaded Portugal through the northern corridor, with Francisco da Silveira's 12,000 Portuguese troops unraveling amid riot and disorder, and within two days of crossing the border at Monterrey, Soult had taken the fortress of Chaves.
 Swinging west, 16,000 of Soult's professional troops attacked and killed 4,000 of 25,000 unprepared and undisciplined Portuguese at Braga at the cost of 200 Frenchmen.
-In the First Battle of Porto on 29 March, the Portuguese defenders panicked and lost between 6,000 and 20,000 men dead, wounded or captured and immense quantities of supplies.
-Suffering fewer than 500 casualties, Soult had secured Portugal's second city with its valuable dockyards and arsenals intact.
+At the First Battle of Porto on 29 March, the Portuguese defenders panicked, many attempting to flee alongside the city's residents south over the river Douro, to die in the Porto Boat Bridge disaster.
+Between 6,000 and 20,000 Portuguese soldiers were dead, wounded or captured.
+Suffering fewer than 500 casualties, Soult had secured Portugal's second city and, with its valuable dockyards and arsenals intact, captured immense quantities of supplies.
 Soult halted at Porto to refit his army before advancing on Lisbon.

 Wellesley returned to Portugal in April 1809 to command the British army, reinforced with Portuguese regiments trained by General Beresford.
 These new forces turned Soult out of Portugal at the Battle of Grijó (10–11 May) and the Second Battle of Porto (12 May), and the other northern cities were recaptured by General Silveira.
 Soult escaped without his heavy equipment by marching through the mountains to Orense.

 Spanish campaign, late 1809

 Talavera campaign

 With Portugal secured, Wellesley advanced into Spain to unite with Cuesta's forces.
 Victor's I Corps retreated before them from Talavera.
 Cuesta's pursuing forces fell back after Victor's reinforced army, now commanded by Marshal Jean-Baptiste Jourdan, drove upon them.
 Two British divisions advanced to help the Spanish.
 On 27 July at the Battle of Talavera, the French advanced in three columns and were repulsed several times, but at a heavy cost to the Anglo-Allied force, which lost 7,500 men for French losses of 7,400.
 Wellesley withdrew from Talavera on 4 August to avoid being cut off by Soult's converging army, which defeated a Spanish blocking force in an assault crossing at the River Tagus near Puente del Arzobispo.
-Lack of supplies and the threat of French reinforcement in the spring led Wellington to retreat into Portugal.
+Lack of supplies and the threat of French reinforcement in the spring led Wellesley, elevated to the peerage as Viscount Wellington following the action, to retreat into Portugal.
 A Spanish attempt to capture Madrid after Talavera failed at Almonacid, where Sébastiani's IV Corps inflicted 5,500 casualties on the Spanish, forcing them to retreat at the cost of 2,400 French losses.